Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.4/README.md

 ## Install Prometheus Node-Exporter on Utility Storage Nodes

-1. Verify the zypper repository in nexus that contains the golang-github-prometheus-node_exporter rpm is enabled.
+1. Verify the zypper repository in nexus that contains the golang-github-prometheus-node_exporter RPM is enabled.
 Typically this is the SUSE-SLE-Module-Basesystem-15-SP1-x86_64-Updates repository.
    If not enabled, enable it (or the repository in nexus that contains the rpm) on all storage nodes:

    ```bash